cantoraman/can_toraman_pda/testing_task_1.md

   total    #must assign zero
   for card in cards
     total += card.value
-    return "You have a total of" + total #wrong place to return end end
+    return "You have a total of" + total #wrong place to return and wrong way of doing it end end